 Attempting to extract the extra dose from your Mounjaro pen can lead to underdosing, overdosing, contamination, and serious side effects.
 It's really important that you do not attempt to extract a fifth dose from your Mounjaro pen, whether using a syringe, needle, or any other method.

 Instead, stick to your prescribed dosage schedule: one injection per week, using the same pen for all four weekly doses.
-If you're unsure about your current dose or feel it isn't working as expected, speak to a clinician.
+If you're unsure about your current dose or feel it isn't working as expected, speak to a prescriber.
 Self-adjusting your medication without clinical guidance can be dangerous.

 Side effects support at Voy